OSU-CAR-MSL/NMPC-CBF-AV/README.md

 # **Evaluation of Nonlinear Model Predictive Control and Control Barrier Functions-Based Autonomous Driving**

-This repository includes testing videos and scenarios for "Evaluation of Nonlinear Model Predictive Control and Control Barrier Functions-Based Autonomous Driving," submitted in NOLCOS 2025.
+This repository includes testing videos and scenarios for "Evaluation of Nonlinear Model Predictive Control and Control Barrier Functions-Based Autonomous Driving," submitted to NOLCOS 2025.

 ## Table of Contents